umdio/umdio/README.md

     - stops?
     - courses?

-###Testing: Who Can Break The Most Things?
-  - Tests for buses!!
+###Testing:
-  - negative tests (should get nothing)
+  - Remove hardcoding from tests
+  - maps
+  - buses
   - Unit tests for methods - particularly helpers
-  - break tests out into features - the files for each endpoint are unwieldy
+  - break tests out into features - a file per endpoint gets unwieldy
   - production tests
   - tests for docs? alerts for when the site is down?
 Something!